 History, tourist information, and nearby accommodation

-Castle Drogo is currently undergoing a complete restoration to prevent catastrophic collapse of the building.
-Until 2017 the house may be covered in scaffolding.
+Castle Drogo is currently undergoing a complete restoration to prevent a catastrophic collapse of the building.
+The house may be covered in scaffolding for an extended time.
 However, it is still open, and indeed, even more rooms have been opened to the public, and you can also watch the restoration work being undertaken.

 About Castle Drogo